Our Community CarShare Sacramento

 California Interregional Blueprint

-Caltrans is preparing a state-level transportation blueprint to articulate the State’s vision for an integrated, multi-modal interregional transportation system that complements regional transportation plans and land use visions.
+Caltrans prepared a state-level transportation blueprint to articulate the State’s vision for an integrated, multi-modal interregional transportation system that complements regional transportation plans and land use visions.
 Policy in Motion engaged stakeholders and facilitated discussions between various agencies, and helped summarize regional transportation plans and programs.

 Caltrans Climate Change Activities Report

-This report is intended to provide a comprehensive overview of Caltrans’ activities to address climate change; it also identifies opportunities for additional activities that Caltrans may wish to consider in the future in order to mitigate greenhouse gas emissions.
+The Climate Change Activites Report provides a comprehensive overview of Caltrans’ activities to address climate change; it also identifies opportunities for additional activities that Caltrans may wish to consider in the future in order to mitigate greenhouse gas emissions.
 Policy in Motion identified planning activities and funding/technical assistance programs to reduce GHG emissions.
-Project included district and division interviews.
+Project work included district and division interviews.

 Safe Routes to School: Transportation Planning and Funding Guide

 A toolkit to support local policy makers in understanding local, regional, state and federal plans, policies, programs and other resources that could support or complement SRTS projects in California communities.
-Policy in Motion is developing funding programs and resources, identifying pilot projects for safe walking and bicycling policies or programs, and developing an online web portal for a Policy Maker’s Toolkit.
+Policy in Motion analyzed funding programs and resources, identified pilot projects for safe walking and bicycling policies or programs, and developed an online web portal for a Policy Maker’s Toolkit.